Embedding Eximee Forms as a web component

 ## Known functional limitations

-* The library assumes that only one form is presented on a single screen at a time, and attempting to display two concurrently running form instances may cause errors.
+* The library assumes that only one form is presented on a single screen at the same time, and attempting to display two parallel form instances may cause errors.

-* Changing the parameters of an initialized form requires reinitialization and means preparing a new instance (without any data previously entered by the user).
+* Changing the parameters of an initialized form requires reinitialization and means preparing a new instance (without the data previously entered by the user).

 ## Component interface